Ultra-Tech-code/Build-on-Linea-using-hardhat/README.md

 5. **greetings = ...**: The resulting string is assigned to the variable `greetings`.

-- The `readGreetings()`: returns the value stored in the state variable greetings
+- The `getGreetings()`: returns the value stored in the state variable greetings

 ### Step 3 - Deploying Your Contracts
 Before deploying your contract to the Linea Goerli, ensure that you have added the Linea Goerli RPC to your wallet.